How can we help you today?

 Listing fees

-Listing fees, or insertion fees (starts at $0.35 per listing), are charged when you create a new listing on eBay.
+Listing fees, or insertion fees, are charged when you create a new listing on eBay.
 These fees can vary depending on the type of listing, the category of the item, and any optional listing upgrades you choose.

 Final value fees

 Final value fees are charged when your item sells.
-These fees are typically a percentage of the total sale amount (including the item price, shipping costs, and any other applicable fees) and may include a per-order fee.
-Specific final value fees can vary, but they usually range from 10% to 15.55%.
+These fees are typically a percentage of the total sale amount (including the item price, shipping costs, and any other applicable fees).
+Please see eBay’s final value for full information.

 Payment processing fees